dann1/one-deploy/arch_single_ceph.md

 In this scenario we deploy Ceph OSD servers along the OpenNebula KVM nodes.
 Here, we limit and reserve CPU and RAM for Ceph OSDs to ensure they interfere with the running guest VMs as lightly as possible.

+> [!NOTE]
-:warning: **Note**: The exact amount of CPU and RAM depends on the size of the specific OSD, please refer to the Ceph documentation to calculate these.
+> The exact amount of CPU and RAM depends on the size of the specific OSD, please refer to the Ceph documentation to calculate these.

 ```yaml
 ---